sriram-boddeda/sriram-boddeda/README.md

 ## 🌟 About Me

 <p align="center">
   I'm a passionate developer specializing in <strong>Web Development</strong> and <strong>Data Science</strong>.
 With a robust foundation in both front-end and back-end technologies, I am dedicated to crafting compelling online experiences and data-driven applications.
-Currently, I'm actively seeking opportunities to collaborate on innovative web development projects.
+I'm actively seeking opportunities to collaborate on innovative web development projects.
 </p>

 ---